What is EMDR?

 Ever wonder what EMDR is and why you may be hearing more about it lately?

-Eye Movement Desensitization and Reprocessing (EMDR) is a therapeutic approach that was developed by Francine Shapiro in the late 1980s.
-It is primarily used to treat individuals who have experienced trauma, although it has also been applied to other conditions such as anxiety, phobias, and depression.
-EMDR has gained significant recognition and acceptance within the mental health community as an effective treatment for trauma-related disorders.
+Eye Movement Desensitisation and Reprocessing (EMDR) is a therapeutic approach that was developed by Francine Shapiro in the late 1980s.
+It is primarily used to treat individuals who have experienced trauma, although it has also been widely applied to other conditions such as anxiety, phobias, and depression.
+EMDR has gained significant recognition and acceptance within the mental health community as an effective treatment for emotional distress.

-At the core of EMDR therapy is the belief that traumatic experiences can become “stuck” in a person’s memory, causing distressing symptoms and emotional disturbances.
-EMDR aims to help people process these traumatic memories so that they no longer trigger intense emotional reactions.
+At the core of EMDR therapy is the belief that traumatic experiences can become “stuck” in a person’s memory, causing distressing symptoms and emotional reactions.
+EMDR aims to help people process these traumatic memories so that they no longer trigger the same intense emotional reactions.

 The hallmark technique of EMDR involves bilateral stimulation, which can be achieved through a therapist’s hand movements, auditory tones, or tapping.
 During an EMDR session, the individual focuses on the distressing memory while simultaneously engaging in these bilateral movements.
 This dual attention is thought to facilitate the brain’s natural ability to process and integrate traumatic memories, allowing the individual to reframe their perception of the traumatic event and reduce emotional distress.